 Pump Priming Grant

-A limited number of awards of up to £10,000 are available through The Royal College of Surgeons of England to newly appointed consultants, senior lecturers and post-doctoral trainees (appointed since 2016) in surgery who are working at hospitals and universities within the UK.
+A limited number of awards of up to £10,000 are available through The Royal College of Surgeons of England to newly appointed consultants, senior lecturers, SAS doctors and post-doctoral trainees in surgery who are working at hospitals and universities within the UK.
 The aim of the awards is to give assistance to such surgeons in the early stages of their independent research careers.